Bowel surgery

 If your surgeon thinks you may need a stoma, they’ll arrange for you to see a specialist stoma nurse before your operation.

 If you’re having a proctocolectomy to remove all your large bowel and back passage, your surgeon may create a ‘pouch’ from the end of your small bowel.
-This can store the waste from your bowel and allow you to pass poo through your anus.
+This can store the waste from your bowel and allow you to pass poo through your bottom (anus).

 Keyhole and open bowel surgery

-There are two main ways you can have bowel surgery: keyhole (laparoscopic) and open surgery.
+There are two main ways you can have bowel surgery: keyhole (laparoscopic) and open bowel surgery.

 Robotic surgery